ArcBlock/forge-docs/src/core/configuration.md

 ---
-title: "Forge Configuration Guide"
+title: 'Forge Configuration Guide'
-description: "Forge Configuration Guide"
+description: 'Forge Configuration Guide'
-keywords: ""
+keywords: ''
-robots: "index,follow"
+robots: 'index,follow'
-category: "docs"
+category: 'docs'
-layout: "documentation"
+layout: 'documentation'
 tags:
-  - "core"
+  - 'core'
-  - "configuration"
+  - 'configuration'
 ---

 When Forge starts, it also starts some other applications, such as `tendermint` and `ipfs`.
 Each appliation has its own configuration file, so does Forge.